Anirudh-R-1201/Anirudh-R-1201.github.io/_pages/cv.md

 Work experience
 ======
 * June 2022 - Present : Member of Technical Staff
   * Oracle Cloud AI Service - Language
-  * In charge of Operations ensuring high availability, low maintenance and minimal failures.
+  * Handling testing, deployment and scaling of Large Language Models in 40+ production Cloud regions.
   * Actively working on Continuous Development and Deployment of Cloud AI Language Service across 86 regions.
-  * Maintaining and updating the internal testing tools of the various services.
+  * Processed datasets and trained Punctuation models in Hindi, Portuguese and Russian.
-  * Led ARM architecture migration of all micro-services and reduced running costs by 33% as part of the Optimization Program.
+  * Led ARM architecture Kubernetes migration of micro-services with scale-to-zero strategy, reducing running costs by 33% as part of the Optimization Program.
-  * Contributed to the Punctuator micro-service.

 * June 2021 - August 2021 : Software Development Intern
   * Oracle Digital Assistant
-  * Handled the migration of the Digital Assistant to light-weight multi-platform compatible module that is compatible to be added onto existing Android and iOS mobile applications as well as web interface.
+  * Handled the migration of the Digital Assistant to a lightweight multi-platform compatible module that is compatible to be added onto existing Android and iOS mobile applications and a web interface.
-  * This eliminated the requirement of multiple platform specific applications being maintained and developed.
+  * Eliminated the requirement of multiple platform-specific applications being maintained and developed.

 * June 2020 – October 2020 : NLP Intern
   * Crayondata
-  * Worked on unsupervised Keyphrase extraction model for Online Customer Reviews.
+  * Worked on contextual Keyphrase extraction model for Online Customer Reviews using ensemble model leveraging Transformers and graphical ranking approach.
-  * Leveraged an ensemble of node2vec graph based binomal & trinomal ranking model alongside BERT-based model to extract key information from user submitted information and reviews of products and services.
+  * Leveraged an ensemble of node2vec graph based bi-gram & tri-grams ranking model alongside BERT-based model to extract key information from user submitted information and reviews of products and services.

 * December 2019 – January 2020  : Research Intern
   * IIT MADRAS, RISE LABS
-  * Worked on modifying the existing monolithic 256bits Substitution Box to a scalable S.Box with three flavours (256, 196 and 128bits) to provide greater efficiency for performing low compute encryption/decryption within India’s first homogeneous microprocessor, Shakti.
+  * Worked on modifying the static 256bits Substitution Box to a scalable S.Box with three flavours (256, 196 and 128bits) to provide greater efficiency for performing low compute encryption within India’s first homogeneous microprocessor, Shakti.
-  * This enabled scalability of the encryption leading to higher efficiency of the microprocessor, allowing the SBox to scale down in complexity exponentially when performing smaller tasks.
+  * Enabled scalability, leading to exponentially higher efficiency in performing non-linear boolean functions and symmetric-key algorithms due to the lower computational resources required for smaller data.

 * June 2021 - May 2022 : Technical Secretary
   * Students' Council, NIT Tiruchirappalli